Moles and Growths

 Skin tag removal is a quick and straightforward procedure.
 There are a number of published ‘home remedies’ for ridding yourself of skin tags, but many of these are ineffective or can lead to complications such as infection.
 Others are dangerous and extreme and can even make your skin look worse!

 For peace of mind, we always recommend seeking professional help to make sure that your skin tags are professionally removed using sterile instruments in a safe environment.

-Our skin experts at Trillium Creek Dermatology and Surgery Center can advise you about your skin tags and remove them for you.
+Our skin experts at Trillium Creek Dermatology can advise you about your skin tags and remove them for you.

 Birthmarks aren’t always present at birth.
 Some, such as hemangiomas, will develop several weeks later.
 Most are permanent, but a few types fade as a child grows and the birthmark becomes less noticeable.

 There are two main processes that are responsible for birthmarks.
 The first occurs where blood vessels under the skin are found to be slightly malformed.
 These birthmarks are often red, purple or pink in color.
 Birthmarks that carry more of a brown tint are due to clusters of pigment cells within the deeper layers of the skin.
 The process here is similar to that responsible for the formation of moles.